HSBC: Since 2020

 In July 2025, HSBC became the first major UK bank to withdraw from the Net-Zero Banking Alliance, raising concerns about the future participation of other European banks amid shifting political and regulatory priorities.

 On 25 September 2025, HSBC announced that it had agreed to sell its retail banking operations in Sri Lanka to Nations Trust Bank, a local financial institution.
 HSBC stated that it would retain its corporate and institutional banking services in the country following the divestment.

 In September 2025, HSBC Asset Management launched a new investment strategy focused on trade finance, called Trade & Working Capital Solutions.
 The move reflects broader trends in asset management and investment with third party investors.

 In October 2025, HSBC announced that it had acquired 100% of Hang Seng Bank for a total of US$14 billion.

+In October 2025, FirstRand officially took over the assets and customers of HSBC's South African branch.

+In January 2026, it was revealed that HSBC was exploring the option of selling its insurance unit in Singapore, HSBC Life, which would be valued at more than US$1 billion.

+In January 2026, HSBC Group Chairman Brendan Nelson was one of the business representatives from the financial sector to accompany UK Prime Minister Sir Keir Starmer at his meeting with CCP General Secretary Xi Jinping and Chinese Premier Li Qiang to discuss trade, investment and national security.

+On 12 March 2026, Sun Life and Allianz began considering bids for HSBC Holdings' insurance unit in Singapore.
+A sale process was initiated in March, with non-binding bids materialising soon.

+In March 2026, HSBC announced that it would be engaging in a wave of deep job cuts over the coming years that could ultimately impact around 20,000 roles, or about 10 per cent of its total workforce.
+This would most heavily impact non-client-facing roles in global service centres as HSBC increases its reliance on AI.

+On 31 July 2026, HSBC Australia announced an agreement to sell its portfolio of Australian home loans and personal loans to Blackstone.
+Also announced was that the remainder of HSBC Australia's retail business that were not included in the sale would be wound down during the 18 months following the announcement.
+At the time of the announcement, regulatory approval had not been granted.